SanPen/GridCal/doc/md_source/optimal_power_flow.md

 which approximates the power-flow problem as a linear program to gain speed at the expense of accuracy.
 Several works tackle the full non-linear **AC-OPF** instead, the most notable being the **MATPOWER** package.

-This technical note describes how the MATPOWER interior-point solver is integrated into the **GridCal** environment (Python) in order to add new modelling capabilities (e.g. transformer tap optimisation or soft constraints for faster studies).
+This technical note describes how the MATPOWER interior-point solver is integrated into the **VeraGrid** environment (Python) in order to add new modelling capabilities (e.g. transformer tap optimisation or soft constraints for faster studies).

 The document is structured as follows:

-- Model construction from a GridCal object
+- Model construction from a VeraGrid object
 - Objective function and constraints
 - KKT conditions and Newton-Raphson method
 - Interior-Point algorithm